 Inefficient ticket routing and assignment

-If tickets are not routed to the appropriate team or individual, they can sit idle until someone notices and reassigns them.
-This delay in response can lead to unhappy customers and harm the company’s reputation.
+When tickets are not routed to the appropriate team or individual, they may sit unresolved, causing delays, customer dissatisfaction, and uneven workloads that can lead to agent burnout.

 Failure to meet SLAs

-When a service provider fails to meet the set standards detailed in a service level agreement (SLA), such as timely responses to service requests, system uptime, or issue ticket resolution times, it is considered an SLA breach.
+When a support ticketing system provider fails to meet the standards outlined in a service level agreement (SLA), such as timely responses, it is considered an SLA breach and can result in lost customer trust and damage to the company’s credibility.
+To avoid SLA breaches, you can:

-- Monitor SLAs closely and use automation ideas to escalate tickets nearing breach.
+• Use automation ideas to escalate tickets nearing deadlines

-- Communicate transparently with customers if there are potential delays.
+• Communicate transparently with customers about potential delays.

 Resistance to change